Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

 In fact, low-impact exercises like stretching and strength training are actually necessary to help seniors stay healthy and reduce the risk of common age-related problems like bone fractures, joint pain, and other chronic illnesses.

-In addition to the physical benefits, exercise can also help manage stress, anxiety, and depression in seniors, which can be just as detrimental to senior health as physical ailments and injuries.
+In addition to the physical benefits, exercise can also help manage stress, anxiety and depression in seniors, which can be just as detrimental to seniors’ health as physical ailments and injuries.
+Exercising in order to maintain positive senior mental health is important.

 3. Stay Connected with Friends

-Time and distance can make it difficult for anyone to maintain close relationships with old friends, especially as we age.
+Time and distance can make it difficult for people to maintain close relationships with old friends, especially as they age.

 For older adults, keeping in touch with the important people in their lives can help to stave off loneliness and feelings of isolation that can lead to depression, as well as mental and physical decline.